 Managing change is one of the most fundamental skills you need to succeed in an organization.
 It doesn’t matter whether you work in a private, a public or a non-governmental organization.
 Every time you want to launch a new product or service into the market, introduce a new IT system or just convince people to stick to a new process, you need change management skills.
 This is why in this blog post we summarize the top 12 reasons why change management initiatives fail and provide you some best practices on how to fix them.

-Anthony Giddens's Theory of Structuration is one of a set of grand social theories that are capable of describing the very foundation of social systems such as teams, organizations and the society.
-One of the key characteristics of Giddens's theory is the understanding of structure as duality: On the one hand structures of social systems such as norms, symbols, and physical objects etc. enable social practices.
-On the other hand they are reproduced and thus are a result of social practices.
+Anthony Giddens' Structuration Theory is one of a set of grand social theories that are capable of describing the very foundation of social systems: these include teams, organizations, and society as a whole.
+One of the key characteristics of Giddens's theory is the understanding of structure as duality: On the one hand, structures of social systems such as norms, symbols, and physical objects etc. enable social practices.
+On the other hand, these very structures are reproduced by agents and thus are also result of social practices.
 This understanding opens up a variety of new perspectives for managing organizations.
-In this blog post we have a look at some of those perspectives such as Strategy as Practice and derive key take-aways for managers and professionals.
+In this blog post we have a look at some of those perspectives, such as Strategy as Practice, and derive key take-aways for managers and working professionals.

 Today’s world is characterized as being VUCA - volatile, uncertain, complex and ambiguous.
 Because of this new and unpredictable environment, it is almost impossible to predict threats or opportunities - at the same time, the potential for disruption is very high.
 VUCA was a term originally coined in the late 1990 to describe a strategic leadership environment.
 This already hints at the hidden advantages of this seemingly out-of-reach environment.
 What is VUCA really about and how can organizations and leaders adapt to it?
 In the following blogpost, we will consider what VUCA can and cannot bring to the table, and give some tips about how to make VUCA work for you through strategic management.